Amazon SES vs. Sendgrid

 If you are considering use of Amazon SES directly for your transactional email you will not have any analytics for your campaigns and your email templates will be stored as part of your application, making any edits more difficult to manage.

 SendGrid is one of the largest transactional email sending services.
 It offers a number of different APIs and supported client libraries.
-In addition to sending standard transactional emails over its API, SendGrid also offers a marketing platform with a drag-and-drop email template editor and online list management.
-So are there better alternatives to SendGrid?
-Absolutely, here are the reasons why.
+In addition to sending standard transactional emails over its API, SendGrid also offers a marketing platform with a drag-and-drop email template editor and online list management, but it’s offered on a separate pricing plan from it transactional email service and not all data points are fully in sync.

 The transactional and marketing (bulk) emails at Sendgrid are priced completely separately – you pay for number of contacts stored for marketing emails and separately for the number of transactional emails sent.
 In other words, there is no financial advantage of consolidating your emails in a single platform like SendGrid.
 If you do, you pay twice to send two types of messages to the same email.